alnibo/milestone-project-2-bicycles/README.md

 ## UX

-The goal for this website was to provide information for anyone who wants to find out more about bicycle crashes in Chapel Hill and thereby know what and where to look out for and how to be more cautious.
+The goal for this website was to provide information for anyone who wants to find out more about bicycle crashes in Chapel Hill.
+When and where do these crashes typically happen?
+Who is involved in these crashes?
+Being aware of all that cyclists and vehicule drivers may have a better understanding on what and where to look out for and how to be more cautious.

 Simple and clear charts that are interactive should help the user to understand the data and easily analyse it in more detail.